10. Menu with Actions and Configuration¶

-Once you have configured Data Sources and imported data, you can gradually import your file reports by copying new files / directories into the configured directories.
-To consider your newly added files/directories, press the “Refresh Data” button (see Figure 10.2).
+Once you have configured Data Sources and imported data, your MQC project will be gradually updated, whenever e.g. new report files appear in the configured directories.
+To consider newly added files and/or file changes, press the “Refresh Data” button (see Figure 10.2).

-Each time you update Adapters configuration, to consider your changes (e.g. adding custom adapter or disabling base adapter), press the “Refresh” Button.
+Each time you update Adapters configuration, to consider your changes (e.g. adding custom adapter or disabling base adapter), you have to press the “Refresh Data” button as well.

 10.1.2.
 Dashboard Customization¶

 This action is available on the Dashboard page only.
 The dialog provides different options to customize your Dashboard (see Dashboard).
 Clicking on this option makes the Dashboard editable.
 In other words, the tiles become volatile and the visualizations can be changed.

 The different customization options once the dashboard is in edit mode are as follows:

 Resize, by hovering over the boundary of the visualization and drag it to obtain the desirable size.
 There is however a limit to the minimum size a visualization can get.

 Remove, by hovering the visualization and clicking the red button at the top right corner.